Paroxysmisch/genome-assembly/dissertation/main.typ

 Unfortunately, despite numerous efforts to develop graph-based normalization schemes, no method consistently outperforms the alternatives in all tasks and benchmarks.
 Furthermore, normalization schemes extended from traditional schemes such as BatchNorm and InstanceNorm, often reduce the expressive power of the @gnn @granola-paper.

-The @granola @granola-paper authors postulate that there are two main reasons why these alternative schemes do not provide an unambiguous performance improvement across domains.
+The @granola @granola-paper authors hypothesize that there are two key reasons for alternative schemes not providing consistent performance improvements across domains.
 Firstly, many methods use shared affine normalization parameters across all graphs, failing to adapt to input graph-specific characteristics.
 Secondly, special regard should be given to the expressive power of the normalization layer itself to distinguish non-isomorphic graphs, and then correctly tailor affine parameters to suit the input.

 We begin by providing more details regarding the first point.
 Let $G = (bold(A), bold(X))$ denote a graph with $N in NN$ nodes, with adjacency matrix $bold(A) in RR^(N times N)$, and node feature matrix $bold(X) in RR^(N times D)$, where $D$ is the hidden embedding dimension.
 The pre-normalized node features for the $b$-th graph in a batch (batch size $B$), after the application of the $(l-1)$th @gnn layer is given by $tilde(bold(H))_b^l$:
 $